nandinor/Porblem-set3/README.md

-## Web scraping (It seems does not work out) functions run with python 3.8 full
+## Web scraping I ran it with python 3.8 full (It seems does not work out)

 from selenium import webdriver from BeautifulSoup import BeautifulSoup